aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/groupshape/groupshape/_index.md

 ### Remarks

-By default, the shape is floating and has default location and size.You should specify desired shape properties after you created a shape.
+By default, the shape is floating and has default location and size.

+You should specify desired shape properties after you created a shape.

 ### Examples